151henry151/media-stack/README.md

 - **Jellyseerr:** To manage media requests
 - **Jellyfin:** Open-source media streamer
 - **Recommendarr:** For AI-powered movie and show recommendations
+- **Ampache:** Web-based music server.
+See `ampache/docker-compose.yml` for setup.
+Music is served from `/mnt/media-storage/music` and the web UI is reverse proxied at `https://ampache.romptele.com` via nginx.
+See below for nginx config syncing.

 ## Requirements